 |Date||Time||Classroom / Location|

-The course therefore proposes the following educational objectives:
+The class therefore proposes the following objectives:

 Learning Achievements (Dublin Descriptors)